 When it comes to Vermont forests, some of Snyder’s favorites are Mount Mansfield State Forest, Sterling Town Forest, and Putnam State Forest.
 For him, there’s no better place to be than Vermont—especially in late September and early October when foliage is at peak color.

 “I would put it out there that fall foliage in Vermont is always pretty darn good,” he says.
 “Sometimes it even blows your mind when it seems these colors should not exist in nature.”

 Sign up for weekly foliage reports from the Vermont Department of Tourism, and share your foliage observations on social media using #FindYourPeakVT.

--Happy Vermonters is a series highlighting people who are living their best life in Vermont.
+-Happy Vermonters is a series about life in Vermont.